acmpesuecc/mutual-funds-manager/README.md

 - Postman API tool                    -> `https://www.postman.com/downloads/`

 Make sure the MongoDB Server is runnning.
 To check, go to Start and type `Services`.
 Look for the MongoDB server and make sure its running.
 If not, right click and select `Start`.

+# Setting Up Environment Variables

+If MongoDB is installed, find the directory where it is installed.
+The default installation path for MongoDB on Windows is typically: `C:\Program Files\MongoDB\Server\<version>\bin`.
+Replace <version> with the version number you installed (e.g., 5.0).

 # Setting up MongoDB Compass